laravel/docs/frontend.md

 #### JavaScript

 Laravel does not require you to use a specific JavaScript framework or library to build your applications.
 In fact, you don't have to use JavaScript at all.
-However, Laravel does include some basic scaffolding to make it easier to get started writing modern JavaScript using [Inertia](https://inertiajs.com) and the [Vue](https://vuejs.org) library.
+However, Laravel does include some basic scaffolding to make it easier to get started writing modern JavaScript using [Inertia](https://inertiajs.com) and [Vue](https://vuejs.org).
 Vue provides an expressive API for building robust JavaScript applications using components.
 As with CSS, we may use Laravel Mix to easily compile JavaScript components into a single, browser-ready JavaScript file.

 <a name="writing-css"></a>
 ## Writing CSS